KDE/websites-docs-plasma-mobile-org/FAQ.rst

 Currently, Plasma Mobile runs on the following device types:

--  **(Recommended) Nexus 5 and Nexus 5X:** We offer official installation scripts for the Nexus 5 and Nexus 5X.
+-  **(Recommended) Nexus 5X:** We offer official installation scripts for the Nexus 5X.
 The images are built on top of Halium and KDE Neon (16.04 in the latest stable rootfs, 18.04 in the latest "edge" rootfs). `You can find more information